hypermodeinc/modus-recipes/modus-gh-issue-summarizer/README.md

 No Response from the API?

-- Check if your Modus function is deployed (modus deploy).
+- Check if your Modus function is deployed.
 - Verify that your Hypermode API key is correct in GitHub Secrets.